mvolkmann/blog/src/remix.md

 The `app` directory defines the routes and components of the app.

-The file `root.jsx` defines the root component.
+The file `root.tsx` defines the root component.
-This renders an `Output` component which is responsible for rendering each page.
+This renders an `Outlet` component which is responsible for rendering each page.
 Content that should appear on every page such as a top navigation bar can be rendered here.